lastweek/lastweek.github.io/docs/notes/linux/linux-rcu.md

 call_rcu(&rs_array[i].head, wakeme_after_rcu);
 ```

 In `__call_rcu`, I think the core is the following couple lines.
-It packages the incoming function callback and enqueue into the rcu segcblist:
+It packages the incoming function callback and enqueue into the rcu segcblist.
+Not only `synchronize_rcu()` calls `call_rcu()`, any kernel code can call this to register a function to, say, free an object!
+Nice.
+Since callbacks MUST be called after it is safe to do so, meaning all CPUs have context switched.
+So we should find the place where callbacks are run.
 ```c
 __call_rcu()
 	...